grcjamezz/gridcoinweb/README.md

 is not at parity with the gridcoin UI - pull requests are appreciated and accepted!
 There's a lot of data available in the
 [RPC API](http://wiki.gridcoin.us/RPC_commands).

+There's a horribly minimal (read: nearly nonexistent) level of exception and error handling, logging, and feedback.
+This needs to be vastly improved.

 Dependencies
 ============